Bart Gordon: Elections

 When 6th District Congressman Al Gore announced in 1983 that he would run for the United States Senate in 1984, Gordon stepped down as state party chairman to run for the seat.
 He initially faced a hard-fought race against the brother of the publisher of Nashville's former conservative newspaper, the Nashville Banner.
 However, he won handily in November 1984, riding Gore's coattails in the midst of Ronald Reagan's landslide victory in that year's presidential election.
 Gordon is regarded as a moderate.
 He has favored the repeal of the inheritance tax and the "marriage tax penalty".

 Gordon was re-elected by huge margins until 1994, when his Republican opponent was attorney Steve Gill, a former basketball player at the University of Tennessee who is now a radio talk show host.
 Gordon only won by one percentage point, but managed to defeat Gill more handily in 1996.
 Gordon was re-elected in 1998 and 2000 by margins similar to those he scored in the 1980s and early 1990s.
 He faced no significant opposition in 2002, 2004 and 2006 and was unopposed in 2008.
 This is largely because the 2002 reapportionment by the Democratic-controlled Tennessee General Assembly removed Williamson County, a wealthy and heavily Republican suburban area south of Nashville, from the 6th District and added it to the already heavily Republican 7th District.
 From 2003 to 2019, that district was held by Marsha Blackburn, a Williamson County resident who was Gordon's opponent in 1992–the first time since his initial run for the seat that he faced a reasonably well-financed Republican challenger.

 Even as Gordon continued to win reelection, the 6th began trending heavily Republican at the local level in the 1990s and 2000s.
 For instance, even with Gore atop the ticket as Bill Clinton's running mate in 1996 and as presidential candidate in 2000, the Republican nominee for president carried the district in both elections.
 In addition to Nashville's suburbs bleeding into the district, the more rural areas began shedding their "Yellow Dog Democratic" roots.
 The Republican trend in the district really manifested itself after Gordon's retirement; his replacement as Democratic candidate, Brett Carter, only tallied 29.3 percent of the vote, barely half that of Republican State Senator Diane Black.
-No Democrat has crossed the 30 percent mark in the district since Gordon's retirement.
+No Democrat crossed the 30 percent mark in the district since Gordon's retirement until the 2022 reappointment by the Republican-controlled General Assembly, which added parts of Davidson County in the district.